pangeo-data/pangeo-eosc/users-getting-started.md

 ## Monitoring

 Check out the [open grafana dashboard](https://kuba-mon.cloud.e-infra.cz/d/vd9rFCL4z/c-scale?orgId=1&refresh=30s).
-It is particularly useful to check that the number of GPUs available is greater than zero before requesting an environment with GPU.
+It is particularly useful to check that there are GPUs available before requesting an environment with GPU.

 ## Background information